-Since last year, police authorities have been raiding clubs in major cities across Japan for allowing dancing after 1 a.m., which is a violation of the the Law Regulating Adult Entertainment Businesses.
+Since last year, police have been raiding clubs in major cities across Japan for allowing dancing after 1 a.m., which is a violation of the the Law Regulating Adult Entertainment Businesses.

 Up until now, Osaka, Kyoto, and Fukuoka have been the prime targets.
 But police activities regarding late-night dancing in Tokyo now appear to be increaing, which Weekly Playboy (Oct.
 15) reports is actually just a roundabout means for tackling much larger problems.